Opportunity L.A.

 Once a Student Account is Open

-How to make a deposit
+How can I make a deposit to increase my savings?

-Did you know that you and your loved ones can make deposits into an Opportunity L.A (OLA) account?
+Did you know that you and your loved ones can make deposits into an Opportunity L.A.
+(OLA) account?
 All you need is the student’s name and account number.
 This can be done in a variety of ways

 In-person at a local Los Angeles Citibank branch

-By mail:
+By Mail

 Citi Children’s Savings Accounts